obycode/signups/README.md

 There are two main user interfaces to the signups system.

-First, is the event-specific signup page: https://signups.empower4lifemd.org/event/<event-id>.
+First, is the event-specific signup page: https://signups.empower4lifemd.org/event/`<event-id>`.
 The _event-id_ is a unique number identifying an event, corresponding to the ID column in the Signups table.
 This page shows the signup items for the specified event, with UI elements for a user to signup.

-The second main user interface page is a page for an individual volunteer/donor, available at https://signups.empower4lifemd.org/user/<user-id>.
-The _user-id_ is a unique number identifying a user, corresponding to the ID column in the Users table.
-This page shows all signups for the specified user and provides UI elements to cancel a signup.
+The second main user interface page is a page for an individual volunteer/donor, available at https://signups.empower4lifemd.org/user/.
+When logged in, this page shows all signups for the logged-in user and provides UI elements to cancel a signup.
+If not logged in, this will show to a login page.

 The front page, https://signups.empower4lifemd.org, shows links to all active signups.
 This link will not typically be shared, but instead the direct links to